 - Printer driver download and installation

 - Location-based printing

 - Browser-enabled printer installation interface

 - Customizable user interface

 - Secure information transfer

 - Universal Printer Driver (UPD) support

+- Print accounting

-For secure printing needs, iPrint integrates with NetlQ eDirectory to ensure that only authorized users can access the printer.
+For secure printing needs, iPrint integrates with NetIQ eDirectory to ensure that only authorized users can access the printer.
 A user is required to authenticate with an eDirectory username and password.
 The print data is also encrypted to ensure that sensitive print data is kept secure and unaltered.

-1.2 iPrint Component Overview
+iPrint Component Overview

-- Section 1.2.1, "Print Manager," on page 13
+- "Print Manager" on page 13

-- Section 1.2.2, "Driver Store," on page 13
+- "Driver Store" on page 13

-- Section 1.2.3, "iPrint Client," on page 14
+- "iPrint Client" on page 14

-- Section 1.2.4, "iManager," on page 15
+- "iManager" on page 15

-- Section 1.2.5, "Apache Web Server," on page 16
+- "Apache Web Server" on page 16